500px Licensing - Contributor FAQ

 How will I know if my photo sells?

-You will be notified by email, and you can track your sales on the Sales History page.
+You will be notified by email, and you can track your sales on the Payout History page.